digitalden3/denizyilmaz.cloud/README.md

 ```
 This resource creates an AWS CloudFront distribution with a configuration that redirects HTTP requests to HTTPS, which ensures that all traffic to digitalden.cloud is encrypted and that user data is protected.
 The resource has the digitalden.cloud S3 bucket set as the origin, which means that the S3 bucket is the source of the objects that the CloudFront distribution serves to clients.

 The default TTL for objects in the CloudFront cache is set to 24 hours, and the minimum and maximum TTLs are set to 1 second and 1 year, respectively.
-If your content is static and rarely changes, you may wish to set an even higher TTL value, such as 1 week or 1 month, depending on your specific requirements.
+If content is static and rarely changes, you may wish to set an even higher TTL value, such as 1 week or 1 month, depending on your specific requirements.

 ### Route53 and DNS
 ------------------